 If you have a dog who’s constantly scratching, licking, biting and chewing at their skin, you’re not alone.
 In fact, itchiness (called pruritus in veterinary-speak) is an extremely common reason pet parents seek veterinary care for their dogs.
-For 2015, Nationwide® pet insurance reports that the top two medical conditions affecting dogs in their database of more than 550,000 dogs were skin allergies and ear infections (which can be related to both environmental and food allergies).
+Nationwide® pet insurance reports that the top two medical conditions affecting dogs in their database of more than 550,000 dogs were skin allergies and ear infections (which can be related to both environmental and food allergies).

 Persistent scratching has many causes